Shurnukh

 Shurnukh (Շուռնուխ) is a village in the Goris Municipality of the Syunik Province in Armenia.

 The village is located on the Armenia-Azerbaijan border.
 Following the end of the 2020 Nagorno-Karabakh war and the withdrawal of Armenian forces from the adjacent Qubadli District of Azerbaijan, a small part of the village, including 12 houses, was determined to be part of the Qubadli District and fell under the control of Azerbaijan.

-The village had an Turkish-majority population prior to 1989, when the Azerbaijani inhabitants fled as a result of the Nagorno-Karabakh conflict, after which the village was repopulated by Armenians who fled from Azerbaijan.

 History

 Shurnukh is first mentioned in Stephen Orbelian's 13th-century work History of the Province of Sisakan as Shornokho (Շոռնոխոյ), located in the Baghk (or Kashunik) canton of the Syunik province of historic Greater Armenia.
-According to one theory, the name of the village comes from Old Armenian and originally had the meaning of “running water, a place of running water, a damp area.”
+According to one theory, the name of the village comes from Old Armenian and originally had the meaning of "running water, a place of running water, a damp area."
 The date of the destruction of the historic village is unknown; however, it is known that there were ruins at its site at the end of the 19th century, including remnants of a church.

-According to census figures from the Tsarist era, 84 people listed as Muslims had settled on the ruins by 1897.
-The site is again abandoned in 1919 and 1922, but populated by Azerbaijanis (referred to as Turks in the first Soviet census) by 1926.
+Shurnukh and the surrounding area was the sight of fighting during the Armenian–Azerbaijani conflict of 1918–1920.
+The area was strategically important due to its proximity to the road connecting the towns of Goris and Kapan (then called Ghapan).
+In January 1920, forces under the command of Garegin Nzhdeh attacked and captured Shurnukh and several nearby villages and heights.

 The modern village was founded in 1930 on the site of the ruins of the historic village.
 In Soviet times, the village council also included the nearby villages of Aghbulagh and Vanand (now both uninhabited) and a settlement attached to a woodworking factory.

 Geography

-Shurnukh is located on a scenic, thickly forested mountainside near the River Shurnukh, a small tributary of the Vorotan.
+Shurnukh is located on a scenic, thickly forested mountainside near the river Shurnukh, a small tributary of the Vorotan.
 It is located on the Goris-Kapan road.

 Demographics

-According to Zaven Korkotyan, the village was uninhabited from 1831 to 1886.
-It was then populated by Azerbaijanis; 84 in 1897, 117 in 1904, 104 in 1914.
-It is listed as an uninhabited ruin in 1919 and 1922.
-There were 101 Azerbaijanis living in the village in 1926, and 123 Azerbaijanis, 7 Armenians and 2 Russians in 1931.
-According to Syunyats Yerkir magazine, Shurnukh was populated by Azerbaijanis from 1930 to 1989 and from 1990 the village was repopulated by Armenians.
-According to the Dictionary of Republic of Armenia Settlements, Shurnukh's population consisted of 351 residents in 1939, 363 in 1959 and 1970, 324 in 1979, 148 in 2001 and 197 in 2004.
+Shurnukh's population consisted of 84 residents in 1897, 101 residents in 1926, 351 residents in 1939, 363 in 1959 and 1970, 324 in 1979, 0 in 1989, 148 in 2001 and 197 in 2004.
 The community's population increased to 224 in 2010, but reduced to 207 people in the 2011 census.
 In 2016, the population was recorded as 153 people.

+According to Syunyats Yerkir magazine, Shurnukh was populated by Azerbaijanis from 1930 to 1989 who fled as a result of the Nagorno-Karabakh conflict, after which the village was repopulated by Armenians who fled from Azerbaijan.